Hamida-ai/BLEEP-v1-1/crates/bleep-core/README.md

 # bleep-core

-**Core Blockchain Logic, Transactions & Protocol Enforcement**
+**Core Protocol Types, Transactions & Invariant Enforcement â€” BLEEP Quantum Trust Network**

 `bleep-core` is the foundational crate of the BLEEP blockchain.
-It owns block and transaction structures, the mempool, protocol invariant enforcement, anti-asset-loss recovery logic, and proof-of-identity primitives.
+It defines block and transaction structures, the mempool, protocol invariant enforcement, and the async bridge that connects the mempool to the consensus block producer.
+All other crates depend on `bleep-core`; `bleep-core` depends on nothing else in the workspace.

 ---

 ## License

-Licensed under **MIT**.
+Licensed under **Apache 2.0**.
-Copyright © 2025 Muhammad Attahir.
+Copyright Â© 2026 Muhammad Attahir.

 ---